A quick introduction to the basement tax

 Basement tax: what’s it all about?

-Enforced by Westminster City Council since 2 September, the basement tax – which, so far, applies only to properties in the London borough of Westminster – now has to be paid by residents seeking planning permission for basement extensions.
-While the exact size of that fine is very much the council’s decision and will depend on the project’s scale and likelihood of triggering disruption, the average size of this charge has been cited as £8,000.
+Enforced by Westminster City Council since 2 September.
+The basement tax – which, so far, applies only to properties in the London borough of Westminster.
+This now has to be paid by residents seeking planning permission for basement extensions.
+While the exact size of that fine is very much the council’s decision.
+It will depend on the project’s scale and likelihood of triggering disruption.
+The average size of this charge has been cited as £8,000.

 What the basement tax is aiming to tackle

-We could currently say the same for people who live outside the London borough of Westminster and intend to make a basement extension.
+We could currently say the same for people who live outside the London borough of Westminster.
+If you intend to make a basement extension.
 However, it is thought that, should the basement tax succeed in its aims in Westminster, other London councils could take it up.
 You should be especially wary if you live in a borough where such extensions are common, like Camden or Kensington and Chelsea.

 We can consider this new tax on your behalf

-Even before you consider the new basement tax, there can be many different little costs to take into account when calculating how much a construction project should financially set you back.
-However, here at My Build Estimate, we can take care of all of the necessary little calculations to make things easier for you – and, yes, we can factor in the new basement tax, should it currently apply in your case, when estimating how much a basement extension should cost you.
+Even before you consider the new basement tax.
+There can be many different little costs to take into account.
+Calculating how much a construction project should financially set you back.
+However, here at My Build Estimate, we can take care of all of the necessary little calculations to make things easier for you.
+We can factor in the new basement tax, should it currently apply in your case.
+When estimating how much a basement extension should cost you.